infiniticio/docs.infinitic.io/src/pages/docs/playbook/workflows.md

 {% /codes %}

-The `PromisesWorkflowImpl` class implements the `PromisesWorkflow` interface and extends the `Workflow` class provided by Infinitic.
+The `AsyncMethodWorkflowImpl` class implements the `AsyncMethodWorkflow` interface and extends the `Workflow` class provided by Infinitic.

 Let's examine its key parts: